-- Implementation of risk reduction activities can significantly reduce the physical, financial, and emotional losses caused by disasters. - rmancal, and errocuroal coses caused by diseasers.

-Putting the plan into action will be an ongoing process that may include initiating and completting mitigation projects and integrating mitigation strategies into other community plans and programs.

-Monitoring the plans' implementation helps to ensure it remains relevant as community priorities and development patterns change.
+- Implementation of risk reduction activities can significantly reduce the physical, financial, and emotional losses caused by disasters. - Putting the plan into action will be an ongoing process that may include initiating and completing mitigation projects and integrating mitigation strategies into other community plans and programs. - Monitoring the plan's implementation helps to ensure it remains relevant as community priorities and development patterns change.